 28. Azul Corporation, a calendar year C corporation, received a dividend of \$50,000 from Naranja Corporation.
 Azul owns 10% of the Naranja Corporation stock.
 Assuming it is not subject to the taxable income limitation, Azul's dividends received deduction is \$35,000.

-TRUE 29.
-The dividends received deduction may be subject to a limitation based on a percentage of taxable income computed without regard to the NOL deduction, the domestic production activities deduction, the dividends received deduction, and any capital loss carryback to the current tax year.
-TRUE
+29. Because of the taxable income limitation, no dividends received deduction is allowed if a corporation has an NOL for the current taxable year.

-30. No dividends received deduction is allowed unless the corporation has held the stock for more than 45 days.
+30. No dividends received deduction is allowed unless the corporation has held the stock for more than 90 days.

-31. Black Corporation, an accrual basis taxpayer, was formed and began operations on February 1, 2011.
-During its first year of operations (February 1 - December 31, 2011), Black incurred the following expenses: fee paid to state of incorporation of \$2,000, accounting and legal services incident to organization of \$9,000, and expenses related to the printing and sale of stock certificates of \$10,000.
+31. Black Corporation, an accrual basis taxpayer, was formed and began operations on February 1, 2012.
+During its first year of operations (February 1 - December 31, 2012), Black incurred the following expenses: fee paid to state of incorporation of \$2,000, accounting and legal services incident to organization of \$9,000, and expenses related to the printing and sale of stock certificates of \$10,000.
 Black has \$11,000 of qualified organizational expenditures that it may elect to amortize.
-TRUE